cgrace0044/stillorgan-tennis/README.md

 - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
-- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
+- [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size.
 - [Convertio](https://convertio.co/) - Used to convert image files from PNG/JPEG to WEBP.
-- [Freeconvert](https://www.freeconvert.com/webp-converter) - Used to convert image files from PNG/JPEG to WEBP (ran out of free credits on Convertio)
+- [Freeconvert](https://www.freeconvert.com/webp-converter) - Used to convert image files from PNG/JPEG to WEBP -ran out of free credits on Convertio.
 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.

 ## Deployment